openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-request.md

 **Resolution Steps**

-1. Query the task state.
+1. Query the task state;
 2. Perform operations supported by the current task state.